andrewboring/andrewboring.github.io/src/content/xfs-recovery.md

     - xfs_repair -L /dev/loop0
     - mount /dev/loop0 /mnt
     - check the damage
-6. If that doesn't work, you can try xfs_repair -L directly on the affected partition, but don't forget to pray to your deity of choice.
+6. If that doesn't work, you can try xfs_repair -L directly on the affected partition, but not before you pray to your deity of choice.

-Because macOS sucks for working with non-Apple partitions/data, I used a Raspberry Pi 3B+ running Arch Linux.
-I connected the SATA drive to a SATA-to-USB adapter, and attached a second external USB drive for copying data to.
+Since macOS sucks for working with non-Apple partitions/data, I used a Raspberry Pi 3B+ running Arch Linux.
+I connected the SATA drive to a SATA-to-USB adapter, and later attached a second external USB drive for copying data to.

-Plugged in the bad drive.
+Plugged in the bad drive first.
 Registers as /dev/sda.
-Taking a look at the partitions and try to mount it:
+Take a look at the partitions and try to mount it:

 ```
 [root@alarmpi ~]# fdisk -l /dev/sda